External Database Extension

 - Advanced OpenLM users may choose to develop their own reporting interface with the use of OpenLM APIs.
 Observing information in a familiar database will be an integral stage of developing and maintaining such functions.

 Supported database versions

-The following database versions have been tested, and OpenLM support for them was validated:
+The following database versions have been tested and are supported by OpenLM:

-For more information regarding migration to external database, please refer to this document.
+For more information regarding migration to an external database, please refer to this document.